-Whether you are relocating to a city in the UK on your own, with your partner, or with children, Send My Bag is here to help.
+Whether you are moving to the UK alone, with your partner, or with children, Send My Bag is here to help.
 We have put together this blog about the best cities to move to in the UK, which explores a range of cities that cater to everyone and to every taste.
 When moving to the UK, you don’t have to choose London as a matter of course.
 There are many other top-rated cities in the UK that have the same kind of buzz and beauty as the country’s capital.

 Best Cities in the UK: Edinburgh